Skip to main content

 Manly Wormhole

-To find the Manly Wormhole turn left at the end of the Corso and take a stroll beside the beach.
-When you get to the end of the walkway at Queenscliff Beach, you will walk around the rockpool and climb the rocks to find the hidden tunnel.
-The impressive tunnel was carved out by fishermen over 100 years ago and is still a great spot to go visit!
-The best time to visit is in the morning, as the adjacent headland casts a shadow in the afternoon
+The Manly Wormhole is an impressive tunnel that was carved out by fishermen over 100 years ago and is still a great spot to visit!
+The best time to visit is in the morning because the adjacent headland casts a shadow in the afternoon.

 Try Manly Waterworks

-Check out the historical Q station
+Check out the history of Q Station

-Experience the local Art Galleries
+Experience the local art galleries

-Spend the day by the Beach
+Spend the day by the beach

 Swim in one of the local rockpools

-Located along Marine Parade is the lovely Fairy Bower Pool.
-It is triangular in shape and the sculptures that sit along the rock edge are known as ‘The Sea Nymphs’ or ‘The Oceanides’, were created by Helen Leete.
-Built by local residents in 1929, Fairy Bower rockpool is one of a number of historic pools cut and blasted along the New South Wales coast as saltwater bathing became popular.
+Walk along Marine Parade to the lovely Fairy Bower Pool.
+It is triangular in shape and features sculptures that sit along the rock edge called The Oceanides, also known as The Sea Nymphs, which were created by artist Helen Leete.

 In winter go whale watching